Ahmed-Elbald/Multi-Step-Form-Angular/README.md

   - A field has been missed
   - The email address is not formatted correctly
 - See hover and focus states for all interactive elements on the page
+- See animation effects when navigating from step to another

 In addition, most form sections are built dynamically allowing for other features to be added easily in the future.